George Collingridge: Career

 Collingridge published "Alice in One Dear Land" in 1922.
 It is a handmade book with numerous small tipped in plates.
 Alice is depicted in the Australian bush with a koala, this is the first depiction of "Alice in Wonderland" in an Australian setting.

 Collingridge's distant relative, Vanessa Collingridge, published a book on Captain Cook, entitled Captain Cook (2002), and the publication of this book has caused a certain resurgence of interest in George Collingridge in recent years.

+He died at Berowra on 1 June 1931 and was buried at Field of Mars Cemetery.